MetabolicXploration/PaperSON/notes/dev.md

 #### About nesting depth

 It is recommended to use nesting only when it is necessary for making the data structure clearer.
 Also, try not to mix different 'kind' of data, nesting can be used to separate them.
-Anyway, remember, 'lv1' data is structure free.
+Anyway, remember, 'raw' data is structure free.

 For instance: